infor-design/enterprise/specs/MENUBUTTON.md

 ## States

-**disabled** – The button is dimmed to .7 opacity and cannot be pressed
+**disabled** – The button is dimmed to .7 opacity and cannot be pressed, or the menu is dimmed to .7 opacity and cannot be clicked or activated with the keyboard.
+It can be focused with teh keyboard however, this is so screen readers can read it's disabled state.

 **hover** – hovering of menu items